jenskeiner/lintr/docs/project_plan.md

 3. When creating test helper classes:
    - Place them in a dedicated fixtures module to avoid pytest collection issues
    - This is especially important for classes that have constructors and inherit from production classes
+4. When testing code that uses singletons:
+   - Mock the singleton class itself, not its instance methods
+   - Use pytest fixtures to ensure consistent mocking across test functions
+   - Mock at the point where the singleton is imported, not where it's instantiated
+   - Reset singleton state between tests if necessary

 ### CLI Implementation
 1. When implementing a Python CLI tool, create both a dedicated CLI module and a simple `__main__.py` entry point.
 The CLI module should contain all the actual implementation, while `__main__.py` just imports and calls the main function.
 This separation allows the tool to be run both as `python -m package` and as a direct script.